 Gandhi’s economics was based on three key principles – simple living, small-scale production and wealth distribution.

-Although he is admired in many quarters for his humble yet unyielding and visionary leadership, Mahatma Gandhi is not really taken seriously as an economist.
+Although he is admired in many quarters for his visionary and humble, yet unyielding, leadership, Mahatma Gandhi is not really taken seriously as an economist.
 Indeed he has generally become regarded as something of a proto-hippie with his ideas about cottage-industry, simple living and bread labour.
-Sometimes wrongly viewed as an anti-technology luddite, Gandhi did believe industrialism was a form of violence, to both people and nature, and he was famously an advocate of non-violence.
+Sometimes wrongly viewed as an anti-technology luddite, Gandhi was famously an advocate of non-violence and he believed industrialism was a form of violence, to both people and nature.
 Ghandi said “God forbid that India should ever take to industrialism after the manner of the west…If [India] took to similar economic exploitation, it would strip the world bare like locusts.”

 However, the core of Gandhi’s concern was not how much we consume or how luxuriously we live.
 It is perhaps natural to want good food, nice clothes and comfort.
 Gandhi’s question is, do these things give meaning to life?
 Or is it the development of our higher human faculties, such a sense of moral responsibility, love, compassion and personal improvement that gives us purpose, thereby enriching both individual lives and society as a whole?